 Does the right aspect make a property worth more?

-One if my pet hates is when agents advertise a property as being “north facing” or having a northerly aspect, when it’s actually the front of the house that faces north.
+One if my pet hates is when agents advertise a property as being “north facing” when it’s actually the front of the house that faces north.
 For the aspect to add value to a property, the garden and living areas ideally need to face north or north-east.
 What this northerly aspect gives is sunlight in the garden in winter and maximum natural light into the home (dependent on windows being in the right position).

 It’s pretty hard to quantify how much a good aspect is worth.
 Certainly more buyers would be interested in a home with a abundant natural light, so you can expect competition to be fiercer for these properties and in an auction market, this would translate into higher prices being paid.
 The issue gets complicated, however, if you are looking at properties with views.
 For instance, many of Sydney’s best harbour views come with a southerly aspect.